 The completion of the basic qualification forms part of the collective agreement for university employees and is therefore a requirement for those who are new to teaching.

-(According to Section 49, Para 8, assistant researchers and senior scientists in their first year of employment should only be allowed to teach on their own once they have completed the training on offer [= basic qualification].)
+(According to Section 49, Para 8, opens a file in a new window, assistant researchers and senior scientists in their first year of employment should only be allowed to teach on their own once they have completed the training on offer [= basic qualification].)

 This requirement may not apply if an employee has already taught as a lecturer.
 There is also the option of skills gained during previous training on higher education teaching being accepted if proof can be provided.